Rehabilitation Centers in Missouri: Drug and Alcohol Recovery

 One of the main benefits of outpatient treatment is that it allows people to continue working, going to school, and tending to family responsibilities while still getting the help they need to overcome substance dependence and addiction.
 People in outpatient treatment maintain their independence but are still held accountable to attend their necessary meetings and meet treatment requirements.

 Many residents of Missouri who suffer from drug and alcohol abuse never receive formal addiction treatment.
-This is unfortunate since substance abuse recovery programs are an important part of the recovery process.
+This is unfortunate since substance abuse recovery services are an important part of the recovery process.
 They can provide you with the skills and support you need to obtain and maintain sobriety in the long run.

 Mental Health Services in Missouri